 The Bachelor of Science in Psychology online degree completion program provides students with knowledge about human behavior that is invaluable in any career.
 Students learn about aspects of themselves and others such as personality, perception, emotion, motivation, thought processes, child development, and psychological disorders.
-A bachelor's degree in psychology is good preparation for careers in fields such as business, law, and social work.
-The psychology major also provides students with an excellent background for applying to graduate school in psychology and ultimately becoming a practicing psychologist.
+The psychology major provides students with an excellent background for applying to graduate school in psychology and ultimately becoming a practicing psychologist.
+A bachelor's degree in psychology is also good preparation for careers in fields such as business, law, and social work.